Gabertho/Matrice100_dev/README.md

 ## Spline

+For spline the controller does not need to be started before trajectory.

-Not yet working properly: Start with flag to trajectory launch: spline:=true
+Start with flag to trajectory launch: spline:=true

+- Press Yellow button
+- Move points for spline (new point right joystich button, prev point left joystick button)
+- Press green button (A)
+- Press "start" (left button)
+- Move points in spline
+- Press ... (right button)

 ## Test flight